-The Audit Committee oversees our financial reporting process on behalf of the Board of Directors.
+Our Audit Committee oversees our financial reporting process on behalf of our Board of Directors.
 Management has the primary responsibility for the preparation, consistency and fair presentation of the financial statements, the accounting and financial reporting process, the systems of internal control, and the procedures designed to ensure compliance with accounting standards, applicable laws and regulations.
 Management is also responsible for its assessment of the design and effectiveness of our internal control over financial reporting.
 Our independent registered public accountants are responsible for performing an audit in accordance with the standards of the Public Company Accounting Oversight Board (United States), or PCAOB, to obtain reasonable assurance that our consolidated financial statements are free from material misstatement and expressing an opinion on the conformity of the financial statements of the Company with U.S. generally accepted accounting principles.

-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements of the Company for the year ended December 31, 2021 and management's assessment of the design and effectiveness of our internal control over financial reporting as of December 31, 2021.
+In fulfilling its oversight responsibilities, our Audit Committee reviewed and discussed with management the audited financial statements of the Company for the year ended December 31, 2023, and management's assessment of the design and effectiveness of our internal control over financial reporting as of December 31, 2023.
 The discussion addressed the quality, and not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.

-The committee reviewed and discussed with the independent public accountants their judgments as to the quality of our accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards including, without limitation, the results of the integrated audit of Internal Controls over Financial Reporting and matters required to be discussed by PCAOB Auditing Standard No. 16.
-In addition, the committee received the written disclosures and the letter from the independent registered public accountants required by applicable requirements of the PCAOB regarding the independent registered public accountants' communications with the Audit Committee concerning independence, discussed with the independent registered public accountants their independence from management and the Company, and considered the compatibility of non-audit services with the auditors' independence.
+Our Audit Committee reviewed and discussed with the independent public accountants their judgments as to the quality of our accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards including, without limitation, the results of the integrated audit of Internal Controls over Financial Reporting and matters required to be discussed by PCAOB Auditing Standard No. 16.
+In addition, the committee received the written disclosures and the letter from the independent registered public accountants required by applicable requirements of the PCAOB regarding the independent registered public accountants required by applicable requirements of the PCAOB regarding the independent registered public accountants their independence, discussed with the independent registered public accountants their independence from management and the Company, and considered the compatibility of non-audit services with the auditors' independence.

-The committee discussed with our independent registered public accountants the overall scope and plans for their respective audits.
+Our Audit Committee discussed with our independent registered public accountants the overall scope and plans for their respective audits.
 The committee met with the independent registered public accountants, with and without management present, to discuss the results of their examinations, their evaluations of our internal controls, and the overall quality of the Company's financial reporting.

-In reliance upon the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in our annual report to stockholders for filing with the SEC.
+In reliance upon the reviews and discussions referred to above, our Audit Committee recommended to our Board of Directors (and the Board has approved) that the audited financial statements be included in our annual report to stockholders for filing with the SEC.